AmitVSingh/Machine_Learning_Movie_Recommendation/README.md

 For this project, I will be creating a movie recommendation system using the MovieLens dataset.
 One can find the [entire latest MovieLens dataset here](https://grouplens.org/datasets/movielens/latest/).
 Only the [10M version of the MovieLens dataset](<https://grouplens.org/datasets/movielens/10m/>) will be used to make the computation a little easier.

 I will be creating a recommendation system using all the tools that I have learned throughout the courses in the [professional data science course series](https://online-learning.harvard.edu/series/professional-certificate-data-science).
-We will use the 10M version of the MovieLens dataset to make the computation a little easier.
+The dataset used will be the 10M version of the MovieLens dataset to make the computation a little easier.